kewal97/kewal97.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-Welcome to my portfolio, where I invite you to explore my journey as a passionate and dedicated data science graduate student.
-My name is Kewal Tadas, and I am thrilled to share my expertise and experiences in the dynamic world of data science.
+Greetings!
+I am Kewal Tadas, a dedicated and aspiring Data Scientist, currently enriching my expertise through a Master's in Data Science at Seattle University.
+My academic journey is marked by a stellar CGPA of 3.64/4.0, reflecting my deep engagement with subjects like Statistical Machine Learning, Big Data Analytics, and AI for Business.

-In today's rapidly evolving digital landscape, the ability to extract meaningful insights from vast amounts of data is a coveted skill.
-As a data scientist, I am driven by the limitless possibilities of leveraging data to make informed decisions, solve complex problems, and drive innovation across various domains.
+During my Master's program, I have been involved in impactful projects that demonstrate my ability to apply complex theories to real-world problems.
+My work includes developing a comprehensive decision-tree model to analyze youth drug use, achieving significant accuracy in classification, and leveraging convolutional neural networks for bird species classification with high accuracy.
+These projects underline my proficiency in handling large datasets and complex algorithms to extract meaningful insights.

-Throughout my academic journey, I have cultivated a strong foundation in mathematics, statistics, and computer science, enabling me to comprehend and manipulate data with precision.
-Equipped with this technical prowess, I have immersed myself in the art of transforming raw data into actionable knowledge, employing a diverse range of analytical techniques and machine learning algorithms.
+Professionally, my role as a Data Scientist at SDI Engineering in Seattle has been a testament to my ability to deliver practical solutions.
+Here, I notably improved United Airlines' Flight Delay predictions by 15% and created a predictive model for landing gear force, which achieved an impressive R-squared value of 0.85.
+My tenure as a Data Analyst at Gut Lernen Technocraft in India further showcases my versatility, where I contributed to enhancing business processes and data-driven decision-making through innovative analytics and reporting.

-However, data science is not merely a technical discipline—it is an amalgamation of creativity, critical thinking, and effective communication.
-I have honed my skills in data storytelling, presenting complex findings in a compelling and understandable manner.
-By bridging the gap between data-driven insights and real-world decision-making, I strive to empower stakeholders to make informed choices.
+My skill set is a blend of programming prowess in Python, SQL, and R, and an in-depth understanding of data science technologies and libraries.
+I have effectively utilized these skills across various projects, making substantial contributions to the fields I have worked in.

 In my portfolio, you will find a showcase of the projects that have shaped my data science journey.
 From predictive modeling to natural language processing, I have explored a wide array of domains, tackling real-world challenges and deriving meaningful insights.
 Each project exemplifies my commitment to applying data-driven solutions to solve complex problems and drive meaningful impact.

 Beyond my technical skills and project work, I am an ardent believer in lifelong learning.
 I constantly seek out new methodologies, tools, and advancements in the field of data science.
 By staying at the forefront of emerging trends, I aim to bring innovative and cutting-edge approaches to every project I undertake.
+My academic and professional experiences combined have equipped me with the necessary tools to tackle complex data challenges, making me a valuable asset in the field of data science.

 As you explore my portfolio, I hope to inspire you with my passion for data science and its immense potential to revolutionize industries and improve lives.
 I am excited to connect with fellow data enthusiasts, potential collaborators, and industry professionals who share the same zeal for leveraging data to drive positive change.